 Above: The Black Rock Desert playa in northern Nevada.
 This site is a major destination for amateur rocketry enthusiasts.
 It’s also where the Burning Man festival is held.

-Gary: This year I went to nine different events.
-Two of the events were in Nevada at the Black Rock Desert playa, and the rest were in Oregon.
+I go to Nevada to the Black Rock Desert playa.
+I also go to events in Oregon.
 They literally happen every month somewhere.
 The midwest, Pacific northwest, and northeast shut down during the winter months.
 Down in the south, in California, Arizona, and Florida, there are events year round.

 As far as events, there’s a little bit of everything.
 There are individual rocketeers.
 They launch their own rockets.
 For more complex rockets a handful of people will get together and form a team.
 It’s not real organized.
 These things are organic in how they come together.
 People hook up and elect to do a project together.